geosolutions-it/smb-portal/README.md

 Steps for setting up SMB-Portal

+1. initial an empty folder with `git init'

-1. clone this repo
+2. clone this repo with `git clone <repo address >`

+3. install virtualenv with `pip install virtualenv`

-2. create a virtual environment and name it smbportal.
+2. create a virtual environment `virtualenv <virtual environment name >`.

-3. activate this environment.
+3. locate and activate this environment `source activate`.

 4. `pip install -r requirements.txt` in your shell/terminal.